Which 1app.energy Smart Control mode should you use?

 Start here if you are not sure.

-Autopilot is the most sensible default for a home where EV charging, solar, battery use, heat demand, and tariff signals all interact.
+Autopilot is the most sensible default for a home where EV charging, solar, battery use, larger household loads and tariff signals all interact.
 It is trying to balance value against reserve and refill risk rather than committing too early to either a very cautious or very aggressive style.

 Use it when: